elingerojo/contexter/lib/README.md

 - &lt;filetypes-n&gt;
 - unknowns

-&lt;root&gt; name is configurable so it can be any word or phrase in a string (in the example is the directory name "dir")
+&lt;root&gt; name is the last directory name in the path provided

 Equivalent example: